 The Problem with Measuring a Dose

 With CBD edibles and softgels, it can be easier to gauge the right dose than it can be with CBD drops.
-You know one serving of softgels will contain twenty milligrams of CBD and that one dropper of CBD oil can contain one hundred milligrams, but if you want to start off with a smaller dose with the drops, then measuring out thirty milligrams worth of CBD in liquid form can be enough to make you want to pull your hair out.
+You know one serving of softgels will contain twenty milligrams of CBD and that one dropper of CBD oil can contain one hundred milligrams, but if you want to start off with a smaller dose with the drops, then measuring out twenty five milligrams of CBD in liquid form can be enough to make you want to pull your hair out.
 So, how can you accurately measure out the CBD content each and every time?

 Many experienced users will tell you that using CBD drops is actually one of the easiest and best ways to carefully control your dosage.
 Most droppers can hold one millimeter of CBD drops.
 To figure out the exact dosage you’ll need to do some simple math.
 Read the label before use.
 On the label you should see how much CBD is in each bottle.
 An average sized bottle holds about thirty millimeters of oil.
 If the bottle contains fifteen hundred millimeters, you will calculate the total amount of CBD per bottle and divide it by the millimeters in the bottle.
 The result is the number of CBD milligrams in the dropper, or per millimeter.
 This method isn’t one hundred percent accurate, but it will give you a clearer idea of how many milligrams you’re using per dose.